 Bungee resistance bands work great for adding resistance to your sprinting, you just need a partner to jog behind you connected to the band as well to help provide the resistance needed.

-Sled pulls or sled pushes can also help you develop power and speed, however you need to keep the load light for maximal sprinting benefits.
+Sled pulls or sled pushes can also help you develop power and speed, however you should keep the load light for maximal sprinting benefits.

 The main idea with overspeed training is to run faster than you could on your own to get your body to adapt to higher speeds, eventually leading to you running faster.

-Speed training will help you get an edge over your competition.
+Speed training helps you get an edge over your competition.

 As you move from middle school to high school to college to the pros the biggest change you always here about is the speed of the competition.

-As you progress to the next level, everybody is faster, so how do you keep up and excel?
-Speed training!
+As you progress to the next level, everybody is faster.
+Speed training is the answer to keeping up and excelling.